 In some cases, it may be appropriate to develop a Child Protection Plan for only one (or more) of the children within a household.
 Futher information on implementing a Child Protection Plan can be found at Chapter 6 - The Child Protection Plan If significant concerns arise subsequently about a sibling (or others in the household), a further Initial Conference must be held.
-It should be combined with the Child Protection Review Conference concerning the child who is already subject to a Child Protection Plan.
+Where practicable, it should be combined with the Child Protection Review Conference concerning the child who already has a Child Protection Plan.

 Timing of Initial Child Protection Conference

 The Initial Child Protection Conference should take place within 15 working days of the Strategy Discussion or, where more than one Strategy Discussion took place, of the Strategy Discussion at which the Section 47 Enquiry was initiated.